 Upon application, Academy assessments may be undertaken for private students, i.e. persons who have not during the previous three years been enrolled as students at one of the music academies or the Royal Opera Academy.
-The Academy may impose a fee on the private student for full or partial coverage of the expenses incurred in carrying out the assessment.
+The Academy may charge the private student a fee in full or partial coverage of the expenses incurred in carrying out the assessment.
 It is not possible for private students to register for the public concert (debut concert) of the Academy or the Royal Opera Academy, or the like.